transparency-dev/trillian-tessera/cmd/conformance/mysql/README.md

 ## Bring up a log

-This will help you bring up a MySQL database, and start a personality binary that can add entries to a Tessera log stored in this MySQL database.
+This will help you bring up a MySQL database to store a Tessera log, and start a personality binary that can add entries to it.

 You can either start this log using Docker Compose, or manually with `go run`.